Do you feel like your credit score is holding you back? Does it seem like your attempts to improve your credit score never help as much as you expect?

 “It’s a common misconception that you need to carry a balance on your cards from month to month to show active usage,” Hardeman said.
 “That’s just not true.
-You can show utilization on your cards by charging a little bit each month and paying balances off in full.”
+You can show utilization and boost your score by charging a little bit on your cards each month and paying off the balances in full.”

 The easiest way to minimize your credit utilization rate is to simply reduce spending.
 But that’s not always an option.

 As an alternative, you can make micropayments — smaller, more frequent payments throughout the month — to keep your balance in check.
 By increasing your payment frequency, you decrease the likelihood that you’re carrying a big balance when your credit card issuer makes its monthly report to the credit bureaus.